Healthcare treatments can help us feel our best again, whether that is physio, a massage or health support.

 In health-care settings, you might not always be aware of the details being submitted to your insurance company.
 Beware of ill-intentioned health-care providers that submit details that don’t match your situation in order to collect extra money from your accident benefits coverage.

-This is improper and it drives up insurance premiums for everyone.
-So, here are a few tips to help protect yourself while getting the care you need.
+In addition to carefully scrutinizing your statement, here are a few additional valuable tips to help protect yourself while getting the care you need.

 The Financial Services Regulatory Authority of Ontario (FSRA), an agency of the provincial government, which works to protect the rights of consumers in Ontario by promoting high standards of business conduct, financial safety, fairness and transparency within the financial services it regulates.